opencv/opencv/modules/ml/doc/boosting.rst

 The method removes the specified weak classifiers from the sequence.

-**Note:**

-Do not confuse this method with the pruning of individual decision trees, which is currently not supported.
+.. note:: Do not confuse this method with the pruning of individual decision trees, which is currently not supported.

-.. index:: CvBoost::get_weak_predictors

-.. _CvBoost::get_weak_predictors:

-.. index:: CvBoost::calc_error

-.. _CvBoost::calc_error:

 CvBoost::calc_error
 -------------------